VibeCoderOSS/VibeCoder/README.md

 Use **at least a 20b model**.
 Everything below that will probably fail to adhere to the system prompt.
 I am working on making the parser more robust, so that smaller models, which don't adhere to the system prompt in detail will still work.
+If you want to play with smaller models, set the temperature lower in the settings!

 Before you use VibeCoder, you **must** have: